vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ### Augment the task in the UI

 Vue CLI plugin allows you not only add new npm tasks to the project [via Generator](#extending-package) but also create a view for them in Vue UI.
-It's useful when you want to run the the task right from the UI and see its output there.
+It's useful when you want to run the task right from the UI and see its output there.

 Let's add a `greet` task created with [Generator](#extending-package) to the UI.
 Tasks are generated from the `scripts` field in the project `package.json` file.
 You can 'augment' the tasks with additional info and hooks thanks to the `api.describeTask` method.
 Let's provide some additional information about our task: